4ka0/4ka0/README.md

 - 🗻 I've worked as a Japanese-to-English patent translator for about a decade.
 - I can't seem to stop using this emoji in everything I write → 🧙‍♂️

-The repos below should give you a good feel for where I'm currently at skill-wise and my learning journey so far.
-Enjoy 🙂
+The repos below should give you a good feel for where I'm currently at skill-wise and my learning journey so far - enjoy 🙂